unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Messaging.md

 In the model, we obtain a reference to the `IMessenger` on the constructor, which is resolved by the DI's service provider.
 The `Register` method has quite a few overloads, but for the sake of this example, let's use the one that takes the recipient and the message type as parameters.
 The first parameter is the recipient (`this` in this case), and the second one is a callback that is executed when a message has been received.
 Although `this` can be called within the callback, it's preferred that the callback doesn't make external references and that the `MyModel` is passed in as an argument.
 `MessageReceived` is then called on the received recipient (which is the current `MyModel`), and the message is passed into it:

+MVUX includes extension methods that enable the integration between the [Community Toolkit messenger](https://learn.microsoft.com/dotnet/communitytoolkit/mvvm/messenger) and [MVUX feeds](xref:Overview.Mvux.Feeds).
+But before discussing how MVUX integrates with the Community Toolkit messenger, let's have a quick look at how the messenger works.

 ```csharp
 using CommunityToolkit.Mvvm.Messaging;